clandestino161/notes/readme.md

 ### Add a new note

-Creates a new note and immediately opens it in Neovim:

 ```bash
 notes add --title "Title of the Note"
 ```

 ### Edit a note

-Open an existing note in Neovim:

 ```bash
 notes edit --title "Title of the Note"
 ```

 ### Delete a note

-Delete an existing note:

 ```bash
 notes delete --title "Title of the Note"